cloudnative-pg/cloudnative-pg/docs/src/recovery.md

       s3Credentials:
 ```

-You should not re-use the exact same `barmanObjectStore` configuration
+Don't reuse the same `barmanObjectStore` configuration
 for different clusters.
-There could be cases where the existing information
+There might be cases where the existing information
 in the storage buckets could be overwritten by the new cluster.

 !!!
 Warning
-    The operator includes a safety check to ensure a cluster will not
+    The operator includes a safety check to ensure a cluster doesn't
     overwrite a storage bucket that contained information.
 A cluster that would
-    overwrite existing storage will remain in state `Setting up primary` with
+    overwrite existing storage remains in the state `Setting up primary` with
-    Pods in an Error state.
+    pods in an error state.
-    The pod logs will show:
+    The pod logs show:
     `ERROR: WAL archive check failed for server recoveredCluster: Expected empty archive`

 !!!
 Important
     If you set the `cnpg.io/skipEmptyWalArchiveCheck` annotation to `enabled` in
-    the recovered cluster, you can skip the above check.
-This is not recommended
+    the recovered cluster, you can skip the safety check.
+We don't recommend skipping the check
-    as for the general use case the above check works fine.
-Please don't do
+    because, for the general use case, the check works fine.
+Skip this check
-    this unless you are familiar with PostgreSQL recovery system, as this can lead
+    only if you're familiar with the PostgreSQL recovery system, as
-    you to severe data loss.
+    severe data loss can occur.